-Disney’s Raya and the Last Dragon remained No. 1 on the NPD VideoScan First Alert chart, which tracks combined DVD and Blu-ray Disc unit sales, and the dedicated Blu-ray Disc sales chart the week ended June 12.
+The new adaptation of Dune from Warner Bros.
+Home Entertainment spent a second week at No. 1 on the NPD VideoScan First Alert chart, which tracks combined DVD and Blu-ray Disc unit sales, and the dedicated Blu-ray Disc sales chart the week ended Jan.
+22.

 Identified onscreen as Dune: Part One, the film is directed by Denis Villeneuve and covers roughly the first half of the 1965 Frank Herbert novel upon which it is based.
 Dune tells the story of factions in a galactic empire in the far future warring over a desert planet that houses valuable resources.
 It earned $107.5 million at the domestic box office.